marakon/data_team/README.md

 # data_team
 Recuruitment Task

-Analizator 2000 - automated script for:
+Automated script for:
 - Un-taring provided package
 - Getting and categorizing json files
 - Reading json files content
 - Getting specified pieces of data
 - Ploting charts from the data
-- Saving findings in newly created files (.png for generated charts or .txt for other outcome)
+- Saving findings in newly created files (.png for generated charts and .txt for other outcome)

 Libraries used:
 - pandas